 This 4 minute 40 second simulated flight ride takes guests over the amazing sights of the World including The Great Wall of China, Sydney Harbor, The Taj Mahal and Iguazu Falls in South America.

 Even though this is a simulated flight it is not a flight simulator!
 It is an entirely different concept with a ride mechanism which actually takes guests up into the air on a row of seats.
 You are safely strapped into your seat and then you ‘fly’ upwards into the air in front of a giant IMAX screen.
-There are 3 rows of seats and as your feet dangle in the air, the best view is on row 1 as your line of vision doesn’t have someone’s feet in it!
+There are 3 rows of seats and as your feet dangle in the air, the best view is on row 1 as your line of vision doesn’t have someone’s feet in it.
+I always have difficulty actually explaining this ride to people before they ride on it.
+The best thing is just to experience Soarin’ for yourself.

-This is one of those must do rights at Walt Disney World.
+This is one of those must do rides at Walt Disney World.
 There really isn’t anything like it at any other theme park.
 Epcot’s Soarin’ is truly a Disney original.

 The height requirement is 40″ and young children do get an extra safety strap.
 Try and get a Fast Pass for this ride as lines up to 120 minutes are not unheard of.
 Either ride Soarin’ or Test Track as soon as you arrive at Epcot and get a Fast Pass for the other attraction.